 Robert B. Elliott H’91 died on February 2, 2016, in Harpswell, Maine.

-(The following was published in The New York Times on February 3, 2016):
+(The following was provided by The New York Times on February 3, 2016)

 Bob Elliott, who as half of the comedy team Bob and Ray purveyed a distinctively low-key brand of humor on radio and television for more than 40 years, died on Tuesday at his home in Cundy’s Harbor, Me.
 He was 92.